 Usually a mild cheddar is no more than 4 months old; medium is aged up to 8 months.
 Any cheddar aged 9 months is considered “sharp” or full-flavored.

 Barely Buzzed (Beehive Cheese Company)

 Cantalet (This cheddar is made in France…)

-Cougar Gold - yep, this is a cheese in a can you can serve to guests…
+Cougar Gold - yep, this is a cheese in a can… and you don’t spray it on a cracker…

 Tillamook Cheese Curds